elliothegamer2/mysite/README.md

-# mysite
+# ProxFinderz
-just a website
+just a website for getting unblocked games, apps, and sites